Pillars

 Close cooperation with the Institute for Entrepreneurship and Innovation at UBT promotes innovation and technology transfer in the field of AI in particular (Rebecca Preller, Matthias Baum).

 Modern AI systems are increasingly permeating our everyday lives.
 From spam filters in our emails and facial recognition on our smartphones to medical diagnostics, driver assistance systems and automated reasoning in court.
 Against this backdrop, we must always ask ourselves what impact the widespread use of AI will have on modern society.
 Key questions in this context are: How can we ensure that existing norms and values are upheld while benefiting from the use of cutting-edge technology?
 (Lena Kästner, Johanna Thoma, Mirco Schönfeld) What demands do we as a society place on modern AI systems (Lena Kästner) and under what circumstances may they be used in sensitive areas such as law enforcement (Christian Rückert)?
 How do we want to shape collaboration between humans and AI in the future (Niklas Kühl, Daniel Buschek)?
-How can AI be used to analyze and control personal educational paths (Torsten Eymann)?
+How does artificial intelligence change structures of consumer behavior in digital and analog spaces?
+(Claas Christian Germelmann)?
 What must effective regulation of AI achieve and how should ethical decisions be formulated and legitimized during development (Christian Rückert, Johanna Thoma, Ruth Janal)?
 How should the use of generative AI be assessed with regard to data protection regulations (Christoph Krönke, Agnes Koschmider)?
 How can AI be used for a modern and human-centered public administration (Anna Oberländer)?
 How can the transparency of AI systems be guaranteed despite existing trade secrets (Ruth Janal)?
 And how can different requirements for AI from different areas and interest groups be reconciled (Lena Kästner, Anna Oberländer, Niklas Kühl)?

 There are already a number of projects and initiatives at the UBT addressing these questions, which are further expanded within RAIS2.
 These include the interdisciplinary working group FATE@UBT (Fairness Accountability Transparency and Ethics in AI) and participation in the Policy Working Group as part of the AI Alliance.